I travel a lot; I hate having my life disrupted by routine.

 The whole package consists of a small fan, a very small solar panel, and 5 screws.

 Once the fan is mounted, I fed the wire through the openings on the sides, and plugged the connector together.
-As soon as I did this, the fan started spinning and I could feel the heat blowing out of the opening.
+As soon as I did this, the fan started spinning and I could feel the heat blowing out of the opening at a much faster rate than before.

 I then screwed the vent cover back on and re-caulked the screw holes.